Map-A-Droid/MAD-docs/installation/manual.rst

   sudo apt install mariadb-server sudo mysql_secure_installation

-Log in to your Database and create a dedicated user for MAD (if you don't know how, check out `this tutorial <https://www.digitalocean.com/community/tutorials/how-to-create-a-new-user-and-grant-permissions-in-mysql>`_).

-Create a new database and grant permissions for your dedicated MAD database user:
+Log in to your Database and create a dedicated user for MAD.
+To create a new database and grant permissions for your dedicated MAD database user you must run the following command (make sure to change my_database_user and password to the correct values):

 .. code-block:: sql

   CREATE DATABASE my_database_name;
+  CREATE USER 'my_database_user'@'localhost' IDENTIFIED BY 'password';
   GRANT ALL PRIVILEGES ON my_database_name.* TO 'my_database_user'@'localhost';
   FLUSH PRIVILEGES;